Thursday, October 1, 2009

 1. Your landlord doesn't pay the mortgage.

-2. After a few months, the lender files a Notice of Default.
+2. After a few months, or sometimes many months, the lender files a Notice of Default.

-3. Your landlord has three months to cure the default.
+3. Your landlord has at least three months to cure the default.
 That's legalese for paying the mortgage or, if possible, negotiating new mortgage terms with the lender.

-4. If your landlord doesn't pay or can't work out an agreement with the lender within the three months, the lender can file a Notice of Trustee Sale and put the building up for auction.
+4. If your landlord doesn't pay or can't work out an agreement with the lender, the lender can file a Notice of Trustee Sale and put the building up for auction.
 The Trustee Sale will be at least 20 days from the filing of the Notice of Trustee Sale, but it can be longer.

 5. Once the building has been sold, and the vast majority are "sold" back to the lender these days, the lender can, if your aren't protected by rent control or "just cause" eviction protections, serve you with a 90-days' Notice to Quit (quit is legalese for move and give up possession) or to the end of your lease if your lease expires more than 90 days after the date you receive notice from the lender.